shreyatrivedi26/shreyatrivedi26.github.io/project.md

 This study focuses on Southern Hemisphere atmospheric circulation patterns and their role in explaining interannual variability in Southern Ocean sea-ice trends, with a specific emphasis on Sea-Ice Thickness (SIT).
 The project aims to elucidate the relationships between Antarctic SIT and five primary large-scale atmospheric circulation indices in the Southern Hemisphere: Southern Annular Mode (SAM), Amundsen Sea Low (ASL), El-Nino Southern Oscillation (ENSO), Meridional Wind Index (MWI), and Zonal Wave-3 Index (ZW3).
 While these indices are recognized as primary drivers of Antarctic sea-ice changes, their influence varies regionally, and no singular mode has been identified as the predominant factor governing total sea-ice changes in Antarctica.
 In addition to regional heterogeneity, seasonal variabilities in sea-ice are influenced by atmospheric models.
 Given the non-linear relationships between sea-ice and atmospheric variables, this study employs supervised Random Forest Regression, a machine learning algorithm, to comprehend and predict these intricate relationships.
 The objectives of this study include:

--**I.	Understanding the Significance of Climatic Modes:**
+**1. Understanding the Significance of Climatic Modes:**

-  -1.
-Identifying the primary dictating factor for sea-ice distribution in each region.
+  -Identifying the primary dictating factor for sea-ice distribution in each region.
-  -2.
-Assessing the magnitude and direction of the impact.
+  -Assessing the magnitude and direction of the impact.

--**II.
-Assessing effectiveness of selected Machine Learning Algorithm:**
+**2. Assessing effectiveness of selected Machine Learning Algorithm:**

-  -1.
-Evaluating the efficacy of supervised machine learning algorithm, specifically Random Forest Regression, in capturing spatio-temporal relationships.
+  -Evaluating the efficacy of supervised machine learning algorithm, specifically Random Forest Regression, in capturing spatio-temporal relationships.
-  -2.
-Investigating the seasonal variations in the performance of regional specific-trained Random Forest Regression models.
+  -Investigating the seasonal variations in the performance of regional specific-trained Random Forest Regression models.

 ## Data